MENTAL HEALTH CLINICIANS

 - Provide information about local resources available, including emergency contact numbers

 Military and Veteran Populations

-Other risk factors among military and veteran populations include early separation from service, recent deployment, lower rank, younger age, clinical depression, and comorbidity (Fazel & Runeson, 2020).
-For example, U.S. veterans with opioid use disorder have a rate of suicide six times greater than the general population.
-Having an opioid use disorder more than doubles the risk of suicide in female veterans, and increases the risk of suicide by 30% in male veterans (opioidscreening.org).
+Other risk factors among military and veteran populations include early separation from service, transition to civilian life, recent deployment, lower rank, younger age, clinical depression, and comorbidity (Fazel & Runeson, 2020; Ravindran et al., 2020) and recent discharge from a psychiatric hospital (Kessler et al., 2015).
+U.S. veterans with opioid use disorder have a rate of suicide six times greater than the general population.
+Having an opioid use disorder more than doubles the risk of suicide in female veterans, and increases the risk of suicide by 30% in male veterans, compared to veterans who do not have an opioid use disorder (Oquendo & Volkow, 2018; opioidscreening.org).

 |Risk Factors for Suicidal Ideation in Pregnant Women|

 (Coelho et al., 2014; Gandhi et al., 2006; Gelaye et al., 2016)